Our Visionary Leadership

-Laurel Springs School embodies what it means to define one’s own education.
+The leadership at Laurel Springs School embodies what it means to define one’s own education.
 Since our inception in 1991, our focus has been on preparing students for the world ahead and cultivating the values of true global citizenship.

 The Laurel Springs leadership team is comprised of experts in the fields of online learning, curriculum design, academic instruction, and assessment.
 We are passionate about our mission and about helping our students develop a lifelong love of learning.

 Marilyn Mosley Gordanier has more than 35 years of education experience.
 Since founding Laurel Springs in 1991, she has led the school to become a premier provider of customized distance learning.
 Ms. Mosley Gordanier was nominated for a Nobel Earth Prize, and is the president of the United Nations Global 500 Environmental Forum.
 She participates in the Captain Planet Foundation on its Board of Directors, and serves on the STEM Education Working Group for the Clinton Global Initiative.

 Arra G. Yerganian is an award-winning leader who has served as Chief Marketing/Brand/Experience Officer for leading companies like Tivity Health/Nutrisystem, Sutter Health, One Medical (backed by Benchmark Capital & Google Ventures), and University of Phoenix.
 He began his marketing career at Procter & Gamble, where he served as International Market Manager.
 He contributes regularly to publications like Ad Age and Forbes and has recently keynoted at the 2019 Cannes Marketing & Innovation Event and the 2018 SXSW Brand Innovators Summit.
 Providing innovative, market-driven and value-added solutions has been his focus for more than 25 years, and, in his own words, he is “obsessed with creating frictionless and delightful customer and consumer journeys.”